September 24, 2022

 A national meal kit service hadn’t yet tried mover advertising, the angle was clear.
 “Movers want a home-cooked meal, [and] they don’t know the restaurants yet around their home,” explained Liz Cronin, vp of sales at Audience Town.
 A kit subscription would stop the takeout cycle in its tracks.
 After all, eating healthy is the best way to keep your energy up during this particularly stressful time, according to Moving.com.
 But it’s not always easy to plan.

-Audience Town’s wealth of mover advertising analytics gave it a clear insight into what mover advertising grabs attention when it comes to meals.
+Audience Town’s wealth of mover analytics gave it a clear insight into what mover advertising grabs attention when it comes to meals.
 Movers are primed to spend, too: in general, movers spend 600% more than non-movers, on items ranging from home furnishings to food.

 The goal of the campaign, which would run in the first quarter of 2022, was customer acquisition, specifically having people submit their email for more information about the meal kit service.